-This question was poised to EBI (the RF engineer).
-EBI stated that they use modeling software that has been approved by the FCC and that their reports are conducted based on worse case scenarios by assuming that the antennas are operating at maximum power and that there is no signal attenuation from trees, buildings, or other objects.
-Using this predictive modeling, EBI noted that while emissions should never reach the levels projected in the RF report and that the proposed project meets all FCC exposure standards.
+This question was poised to the EBI and Hammett & Edison RF engineers.
+EBI and Hammett & Edison use modeling software that has been approved by the FCC and their reports are conducted based on worst case scenarios by assuming that the antennas are operating at maximum power and that there is no signal attenuation from trees, buildings, or other objects.
+Though the RF estimates from EBI and Hammett & Edison differ (see Section 7.a above for further discussion), the Planning Department will defer to the estimates from the most recent Hammett & Edison RF report considering its modeling is based on actual signal patterns.
+Using predictive modeling, and accounting for the hilly topography of the area, Hammett & Edison estimated that RF exposure a ground level and second story elevations would be 1.6% and 3.1% of the FCC maximum public exposure limit and stated that while emissions are not likely to reach the levels projected in the RF report, the proposed project meets all FCC exposure standards.